Melania’s Touch-Up Policy

 Free Touch-Ups

-Touch-ups are free for up to 1 year from the date of your original appointment.
+Touch-ups are free for up to one year from the date of your original appointment.
+This includes normal healing-related fading, small light spots, or minor inconsistencies that naturally occur as the skin settles.

 Is it standard to tip on a touch-up?